du82/unfathoming/content/archive/2024/principles.md

 tags:
   - privacy
   - sovereignty
+  - philosophy
 eleventyNavigation:
   key: Principles
   order: 4
 ---
 These are the principles for a free being;
 ## Digital Autonomy
 In a world where every action is tracked and monetized, maintaining control over one's digital footprint becomes a form of [resistance](/archive/2024/embracing-monero/).
 Those who protect their privacy retain the ability to think and act freely, without the suffocating influence of algorithms (often controlled by powerful entities) predicting and manipulating their every move.